Why the Global Economy is About to Crash

 And What You Can Do About It

-See also: What To Do About the Upcoming Economic Crash, Books About Survival in the Future Hard Times, Arithmetic, Population and Energy (Video), What a Way to Go (Video), Why is Peak Oil a Problem, What the Economic Crisis Really Means - and What We Can Do About It (Video), Surviving the Economic Crash — Web Links
+See also: What To Do About the Upcoming Economic Crash, Instant Bookshelf to Survive The Apocalypse NEW, Books About Survival in the Future Hard Times, Indicators of Overuse of the World's Natural Resources NEW, Arithmetic, Population and Energy (Video), What a Way to Go (Video), Why is Peak Oil a Problem, What the Economic Crisis Really Means - and What We Can Do About It (Video), Dystopian Fiction / Novels, Preparing for an EMP (Electromagnetic Pulse) NEW

 Even today, very few people realise just how close we really are to the end (in terms of our modern global economy and high-tech way of life)...